 When you turn in your third completed CAP form, you will receive the following:

 Note: All Club Ambassadors will be recognized at the Spring District Conference in front of their peers unless prefer to receive their Ambassador pin ASAP.
 In that case the Club Ambassador needs to make a request when sending in the forms.
-The Area Governor will receive the pin/certificate at DEC (they meet every other month) and deliver the pin/certificate to the club when he/she visits and/or at his/her convenience.
+The Area Director will receive the pin/certificate at DEC (they meet every other month) and deliver the pin/certificate to the club when he/she visits and/or at his/her convenience.